Rediscovering Ginninderra: A database:

 Born: 1845; Died: 1912; Married: Louisa Smith

-Son of Thomas and Eliza Southwell, John Southwell was born on 15 December 1845 and married Louisa Smith, daughter of Edward and Mary Smith (nee Kilby) on 4 June 1868.
+Son of Thomas and Eliza Southwell, John Southwell was born on 15 December 1845.
+His wife, Louisa Southwell, nee Smith, was the daughter of Edward and Mary Smith (nee Kilby); they married on 4 June 1868.
 In his younger days he worked on his father's property 'Parkwood' but he soon acquired land of his own.
 John learned to do all the things required of a successful farmer early in life and he demonstrated his prowess as a ploughman at the early ploughing matches organised by the Canberra and Ginninderra Ploughing Match Association.
-He was later active in organising ploughing matches conducted under the auspices of the Ginninderra Ploughing Match Association. the first of which was held on the ground opposite the Cricketer's Arms Hotel in 1886.
+He was later active in organising ploughing matches conducted under the auspices of the Ginninderra Ploughing Match Association, the first of which was held on the ground opposite the Cricketer's Arms Hotel in 1886.

 He took a prominent part in community and political affairs being a strong supporter of the Ginninderra Protection Union of which he was at one time treasurer.
 He was a member of both Queanbeyan and Ginninderra Free Selector's Associations and the Ginninderra Pastoral and Agricultural Association, which unsuccessfully tried to organise a local show in 1889.
 At a meeting in Queanbeyan in 1889 to consider the advisability of setting up a flour mill he was elected to a committee, which eventually resulted in the establishment of the Queanbeyan Roller Flour Mill.
 In 1894 John chaired a meeting concerning the proposed establishment of a creamery at Hall, a project which came to fruition in the following year.